dann6os/lab7/L7_Danny_Zhang_README.txt

 * The grid structure code was interpreted and used from lab 3 CSCI3172

 * Images of myself were from my own camera roll taken by myself.

+* The front end was copied over from the Lab 6 assignment, styles page was slightly modified to fit the additions required for Lab 7.